ozgekokyay/sentiment_analysis_of_hepsiburada_reviews/README.md

 # sentiment_analysis_of_hepsiburada_reviews
-hepsiburada reviews analysis with NLP
+hepsiburada review analysis with NLP